mrpeerat/Thai-Sentence-Vector-Benchmark/README.md

 Our first preliminary results demonstrate that we can train a robust sentence representation model with an unsupervised technique called SimCSE.
 We show that it is possible to train SimCSE with 1.3 M sentences from Wikipedia within 2 hours on the Google Colab (V100), where the performance of [SimCSE-XLM-R](https://huggingface.co/mrp/simcse-model-roberta-base-thai) is similar to [mDistil-BERT<-mUSE](https://huggingface.co/sentence-transformers/distiluse-base-multilingual-cased-v2) (train on > 1B sentences).

 Moreover, we provide the Thai sentence vector benchmark.
-We evaluate the Spearman correlation score of the sentence representations' performance on Thai STS-B (translated version of [STS-B](https://github.com/facebookresearch/SentEval)).
-In addition, we evaluate the accuracy and F1 scores of Thai text classification datasets [HERE](https://github.com/mrpeerat/Thai-Sentence-Vector-Benchmark/blob/main/Transfer_Evaluation/Transfer_Evaluation.ipynb).
+Our benchmark aims to evaluate the effectiveness of sentence embedding models on Thai zero-shot and transfer learning tasks.
+The tasks comprise of four tasks: [Semantic ranking on STS-B](https://github.com/mrpeerat/Thai-Sentence-Vector-Benchmark/tree/main/STS_Evaluation), [text classification (transfer)](https://github.com/mrpeerat/Thai-Sentence-Vector-Benchmark/tree/main/Transfer_Evaluation), [pair classification](https://github.com/mrpeerat/Thai-Sentence-Vector-Benchmark/tree/main/PairClassification_Evaluation), and [retrieval question answering (QA)](https://github.com/mrpeerat/Thai-Sentence-Vector-Benchmark/tree/main/Retrieval_Evaluation).

 # How do we train unsupervised sentence representation?
+We provide simple and effective sentence embedding methods that do not require supervised labels (unsupervised learning) as follows:

 ## SimCSE
 - We use [SimCSE:Simple Contrastive Learning of Sentence Embeddings](https://arxiv.org/pdf/2104.08821.pdf) on multilingual LM models (mBERT, distil-mBERT, XLM-R) and a monolingual model (WangchanBERTa).